Robust Robustness: Obtaining robust payoff guarantees

-For the case $\ubar{\th} = 1/2$, \cref{fig:robustified_regret} plots the regret functions induced by \citeapos{BergemannSchlag2008} original maxmin-optimal mechanism (labeled $r = 0$) and the new robustified mechanisms (for three values of $r$).
-As the radius $r$ increases, the coefficients $\a ( \ubar{\th}, r)$ and $\k (\ubar{\th}, r)$ both decrease, so the price distribution spreads out farther below $\ubar{\th}$, until $r$ reaches a critical radius $\hat{r}(\ubar{\th})$, which satisfies $\a ( \ubar{\th}, \hat{r}( \ubar{\th})) = 2$.\footnote{ With $\ubar{\th} = 1/2$, the critical radius is approximately $0.0053$.} As the radius increases beyond this critical radius, the maxmin-optimal mechanism is unchanged, and the associated regret guarantee increases linearly.
-Relative to the original mechanism, each robustified mechanism performs better for valuations just below $\ubar{\th}$, at the cost of higher regret over the interval $[\ubar{\th}, 1]$.
-These robustified mechanisms are qualitatively different from the original mechanism.
-In particular, they cannot be obtained by enlarging the support set $[\ubar{\th}, 1]$ and then computing the associated maxmin-optimal mechanism.
+\cref{fig:robustified_regret} plots the regret functions induced by \citeapos{BergemannSchlag2008} original maxmin-optimal mechanism (labeled $r = 0$) and the new mechanisms (for three positive values of $r$), in the case $\ubar{\th} = 1/2$.
+The new mechanisms yield strictly lower regret than the original mechanism for valuations slightly below $\ubar{\th}$, at the cost of slightly higher regret over the interval $[\ubar{\th}, 1]$.
+As the radius $r$ increases, the optimal price distribution spreads out farther below $\ubar{\th}$, until $r$ reaches a critical radius $\hat{r}(\ubar{\th})$.
+In particular, $\hat{r} ( 1/2) \approx 0.0053$.
+Beyond this critical radius, the maxmin-optimal mechanism remains constant; the associated regret function, shown in purple, has the same absolute slope just below the left endpoint, $\ubar{\th}$, and just above the right endpoint, $1$.